 In order to configure VAL service area(s), the VAL Server shall send an HTTP POST request message (i.e., custom operation "Configure") to the LM Server as specified in clause 7.1.3.2.2.4.2.
 The request body shall include the ValServiceAreaReq data structure defined in clause 7.1.3.4.2.3.

+NOTE: The VAL server ensures the uniqueness of the provided VAL service area IDs.

 Upon reception of the HTTP POST request message, the LM Server shall: